MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 </table>

 > [!NOTE]
-> The following methods are not supported on mobile for Teams:
+> The `webStorage.isWebStorageClearedOnUserLogOut` method isn't supported on the Teams mobile client.
 >
 > `webStorage.isWebStorageClearedOnUserLogOut`